NikGolovan/Java/BUFFER.md

 ```

 The break point of the loop is when user presses the ESC button, which defined as a ``` #define ESC 27 ``` using it's ```ASCII``` code.
-The problem is, if we execute current code, will get the next output:
+The problem is, if we execute current code, we will get the next output:

 ```
 A